}

 • What am I assuming without concrete evidence?
 (Subjective)

-Example — being rejected by someone you love:
+Example — being rejected by those who love yourself:

-Imagine that you started seeing someone and that person canceled a date without suggesting a new date.
+Imagine that you started going out with someone and that person canceled a meeting without suggesting a new date.

 • The only confirmed fact is that the meeting was canceled.

-• Anything to think about besides that — “you don't like me”, “you're moving away” — are interpretations that may or may not be true.
+• Anything else to think about — “he doesn't like me”, “he's walking away” — are interpretations that may or may not be true.

 By recognizing this difference, avoid creating automatic narratives that reinforce emotional pain.